-1. What is Eni's corporate strategy?

-- 2. Evaluate Eni's corporate strategy.
-How well aligned is Eni's strategy with (a) the characteristics and requirements of its industry environment and (b) Eni's resources and capabilities? - 3.
-Looking ahead over Eni's next four-year planning period (2004-7), what are the main issues that face the company?
+- 1. What is Mr. Mincato's corporate strategy for Eni? - 2.
+Evaluate Eni's corporate strategy.
+How well aligned is Eni's strategy with (a) the characteristics and requirements of its industry environment and - (b) Eni's resources and capabilities? - 3.
+Looking ahead over Eni's next 4-year planning period (2003-6), what are the main issues that face the company?
 How should Eni allocate its resources across its different businesses and between different geographical areas?
-In particular: - a) Should Eni divest its chemicals business?
-What about its engineering, construction, and oilfield services subsidiaries? - b) Should Eni seek to establish itself as a major supplier of electrical power?
-Should it invest in renewable energy sources (e.g. wind power)? - c) What should Eni's international strategy be especially in relation to its downstream businesses (Refining and Marketing; Gas and Power)? - 4.
+In particular: - (a) Should Eni sell off its chemicals business?
+What about its engineering, construction, and oilfield services subsidiaries? - (b) Should Eni seek to establish itself as a major supplier of electrical power? - (c) What should Eni's international strategy be especially in relation to its downstream businesses (Refining and Marketing, Gas and Power)? - 4.
 What organizational changes should Mincato pioneer, especially with regard to organizational structure, management systems, and corporate culture?

-■ READING ■
+READING

-R. M. Grant, Contemporary Strategy Analysis (6th edn), Blackwell Publishing, 2008, Chapter 13.
-Chapter 5 is also relevant in analyzing Eni's resources and capabilities.
+R. M. Grant, Contemporary Strategy Analysis (5th edn), Blackwell Publishing, 2005, chapters 13 and 5.